 - PhDr.
 Miloš Ševčík, Ph.D.

-Miloš Ševčík graduated from aesthetics and philosophy at the Faculty of Arts, Charles University, Prague in 1998.
-At the same faculty, he also completed his Ph.D. studies of aesthetics in 2003.
-From 1999, he has been affiliated as assistant professor to Department of Aesthetics, Faculty of Arts, Charles University; from 2004, he has been simultaneously affiliated to Department of Philosophy, University of West Bohemia, Pilsen.
-In 2001, he received scholarship for investigation from Instituto Camões and carried out the scientific sojourn at Faculty of Arts, University of Coimbra, Portugal.
-In his professional work, he deals with French and Czech aesthetics of the 20th century.
-In particular, he inquires into the problems of temporality of aesthetic event ant it sensual nature.
-He published several dozens of studies in academic journals and edited volumes both in Czech Republic and abroad.
+Miloš Ševčík completed his studies of aesthetics and philosophy in the Faculty of Arts at Charles University in Prague in 1998.
+He also received his PhD in aesthetics from the same faculty in 2003.
+He has worked as an assistant professor in the Department of Aesthetics of the Faculty of Arts at Charles University since 1999; furthermore, he has simultaneously worked in the Department of Philosophy at the University of West Bohemia in Pilsen.
+He received a scholarship for an investigation from the Instituto Camões and carried out the scientific sojourn in the Faculty of Arts at the University of Coimbra in Portugal.
+In his research, he deals with the French and Czech aesthetics of the 20th century.
+He particularly inquires into the problems of temporality of aesthetic event and its sensual nature.
+He published several dozens of studies in academic journals and edited volumes both in the Czech Republic and abroad.
 He authored and co-authored five scientific monographs published in Czech: “Arts as a Reference to the Reality of Time”, “Bergson’s Concept of Comic Imagination and Laughter”, “Aisthesis.
-The Problem of Aesthetic Event in E. Levinas, J.-F. Lyotard and G. Deleuze & F. Guattari“, „Art as an Expression of Meaning.
-Jan Patočka’s Philosophy of Art“ and „Patočka’s Intepretations of Literature“ (all published in Czech).
+The Problem of Aesthetic Event in E. Levinas, J.-F. Lyotard and G. Deleuze & F. Guattari“, “Art as an Expression of Meaning.
+Jan Patočka’s Philosophy of Art“ and “Patočka’s Intepretations of Literature”.